DarkyOMG/CompSys-The-Game/README.md

 Ressources are the assets, that can or will be loaded into the game, such as ScriptableObjects, prefabs or certain sprites.
 * Container

 ScriptableObjectsVariables, which are being used to save variables class-independently.
 These can then be accessed by all classes in the scene, without the need for a designated monobehaviour.
 These hold information, such as the currently configured mouse-sensetivity or Audio-volumes.
 Also loaded here are the ScriptableObjectSingletons, which are needed to manage global aspects of the game.
-See more in the chapter Global Management.
+See more in the chapter **Global Management**.
 * LevelSetups

 In this folder are pre-defined Level-Setups for different game modes.
 These Level-Setup files hold information about the difficulty, game-mode and other information, which are needed to load a level for a specific minigame.